gilbertwat/dg3feiko.github.io/_posts/2015-10-20-Bad-Practices-for-Testing.md

 ```

 #### Why it is bad
-* Inherience blurs the relation and responsibilities of different class
+* Inheritance blurs the relation and responsibilities of different class
-* Inherience usually has some shared state communication
+* Inheritance usually has some shared state communication
-* Inherience usually introduces some noise to set up and get it through.
+* Inheritance usually introduces some noise to set up and get it through.

 #### How to fix it